mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 ## File Format Definition

-To describe the device type, an uncompressed zip file with the extension "\*.gdtf" is used.
+To describe the device type, a zip file with the extension "\*.gdtf" is used.
 The archive shall contain a description XML file and resource files.
 Some of the resource files are located in a folder structure.
 There are two folders defined: "./wheels" and "./models".
 The